zamerman/beginner-projects/README.md

 - Create a program that allows him to input a certain amount of change, and then print how how many quarters, dimes, nickels, and pennies are needed to make up the amount needed.
 Example: if he inputs 1.47, the program will say that he needs 5 quarters, 2 dimes, 0 nickels, and 2 pennies.
 - Subgoals:
   - So your friend doesn't have to calculate how much change is needed, allow him to type in the amount of money given to him and the price of the item.
 The program should then tell him the amount of each coin he needs like usual.
   - To make the program even easier to use, loop the program back to the top so your friend can continue to use the program without having to close and open it every time he needs to count change.

 ##### Mean, Median, and Mode
-Background
 In a set of numbers, the mean is the average, the mode is the number that occurs the most, and if you rearrange all the numbers numerically, the median is the number in the middle.
-Goal
-Create three functions that allow the user to find the mean, median, and mode of a list of numbers.
+- Create three functions that allow the user to find the mean, median, and mode of a list of numbers.
 If you have access or know of functions that already complete these tasks, do not use them.
-Subgoals
+- Subgoals
-In the mean function, give the user a way to select how many decimal places they want the answer to be rounded to.
+  - In the mean function, give the user a way to select how many decimal places they want the answer to be rounded to.
-If there is an even number of numbers in the list, return both numbers that could be considered the median.
+  - If there is an even number of numbers in the list, return both numbers that could be considered the median.
-If there are multiple modes, return all of them.
+  - If there are multiple modes, return all of them.

 ##### Higher Lower Guessing Game
-BASIC GOAL Create a simple game where the computer randomly selects a number between 1 and 100 and the user has to guess what the number is.
-After every guess, the computer should tell the user if the guess is higher or lower than the answer.
-When the user guesses the correct number, print out a congratulatory message.
+- Create a simple game where the computer randomly selects a number between 1 and 100 and the user has to guess what the number is.
-SUB GOALS
+- After every guess, the computer should tell the user if the guess is higher or lower than the answer.
+- When the user guesses the correct number, print out a congratulatory message.
+- Subgoals:
-Add an introduction message that explains to the user how to play your game.
+  - Add an introductory message that explains to the user how to play your game.
-In addition to the congratulatory message at the end of the game, also print out how many guesses were taken before the user arrived at the correct answer.
+  - In addition to the congratulatory message at the end of the game, also print out how many guesses were taken before the user arrived at the correct answer.
-At the end of the game, allow the user to decide if they want to play again (without having to restart the program).
+  - At the end of the game, allow the user to decide if they want to play again (without having to restart the program).

 ##### Multiplication Table
-Goal
-Create a program that prints out a multiplication table for the numbers 1 through 9.
-It should include the numbers 1 through 9 on the top and left axises, and it should be relatively easy to find the product of two numbers.
+- Create a program that prints out a multiplication table for the numbers 1 through 9.
+- It should include the numbers 1 through 9 on the top and left axises, and it should be relatively easy to find the product of two numbers.
 Do not simply write out every line manually (ie print('7 14 21 28 35 49 56 63') ).
-Subgoals
+- Subgoals:
-As your products get larger, your columns will start to get crooked from the number of characters on each line.
+  - As your products get larger, your columns will start to get crooked from the number of characters on each line.
 Clean up your table by evenly spacing columns so it is very easy to find the product of two numbers.
-Allow the user to choose a number to change the size of the table (so if they type in 12, the table printed out should be a 12x12 multiplication table).
+  - Allow the user to choose a number to change the size of the table (so if they type in 12, the table printed out should be a 12x12 multiplication table).

 ##### Fibonacci Sequence
-BACKGROUND INFORMATION If you do not know about the Fibonacci Sequence, read the information on MathIsFun.com[1] .
+If you do not know about the Fibonacci Sequence, read the information on MathIsFun.com[1] .
-GOAL
-Define a function that allows the user to find the value of the nth term in the sequence.
-To make sure you've written your function correctly, test the first 10 numbers of the sequence.
-Remember, the 0th term is 0 and the first and second term are both 1.
+- Define a function that allows the user to find the value of the nth term in the sequence.
+- To make sure you've written your function correctly, test the first 10 numbers of the sequence.
+- Remember, the 0th term is 0 and the first and second term are both 1.

 ##### Hangman Game
-Goal
-Create a program that selects a random word and then allows the user to guess it in a game of hangman.
-Like the real game, there should be blank spots for each letter in the word, and a part of the body should be added each time the user guesses a letter than is not in the answer (you may choose how many wrong turns the user can make until the game ends).
+- Create a program that selects a random word and then allows the user to guess it in a game of hangman.
+- Like the real game, there should be blank spots for each letter in the word, and a part of the body should be added each time the user guesses a letter than is not in the answer.
-Subgoals
+- You may choose how many wrong turns the user can make until the game ends.
+- Subgoals:
-If the user loses, print out the word at the end of the game.
+  - If the user loses, print out the word at the end of the game.
-Create a "give up" option.
+  - Create a "give up" option.

 ##### Menu Calculator
-GOAL
 Imagine you have started up a small restaurant and are trying to make it easier to take and calculate orders.
 Since your restaurant only sells 9 different items, you assign each one to a number, as shown below.
-Chicken Strips - $3.50
+- Chicken Strips - $3.50
-French Fries - $2.50
+- French Fries - $2.50
-Hamburger - $4.00
+- Hamburger - $4.00
-Hotdog - $3.50
+- Hotdog - $3.50
-Large Drink - $1.75
+- Large Drink - $1.75
-Medium Drink - $1.50
+- Medium Drink - $1.50
-Milk Shake - $2.25
+- Milk Shake - $2.25
-Salad - $3.75
+- Salad - $3.75
-Small Drink - $1.25
+- Small Drink - $1.25

 To quickly take orders, your program should allow the user to type in a string of numbers and then it should calculate the cost of the order.
 For example, if one large drink, two small drinks, two hamburgers, one hotdog, and a salad are ordered, the user should type in 5993348, and the program should say that it costs $19.50.
 Also, make sure that the program loops so the user can take multiple orders without having to restart the program each time.
-SUBGOALS
+- Subgoals:
-If you decide to, print out the items and prices every time before the user types in an order.
+  - If you decide to, print out the items and prices every time before the user types in an order.
-Once the user has entered an order, print out how many of each item have been ordered, as well as the total price.
-If an item was not ordered at all, then it should not show up.
+  - Once the user has entered an order, print out how many of each item have been ordered, as well as the total price.
+  - If an item was not ordered at all, then it should not show up.

 ##### Dice Rolling Simulator
-Goal
-By using the random module, python can do things like pseudo-random number generation.
-So in this program, allow the user to input the amount of sides on a dice and how many times it should be rolled.
-From there, your program should simulate dice rolls and keep track of how many times each number comes up (this does not have to be displayed).
-After that, print out how many times each number came up.
+By using the random module, Python can do things like pseudo-random number generation.
+- Allow the user to input the amount of sides on a dice and how many times it should be rolled.
+- Your program should simulate dice rolls and keep track of how many times each number comes up (this does not have to be displayed).
-Subgoal
+- Finally, print out how many times each number came up.
+- Subgoals:
-Adjust your program so that if the user does not type in a number when they need to, the program will keep prompting them to type in a real number until they do so.
+  - Adjust your program so that if the user does not type in a number when they need to, the program will keep prompting them to type in a real number until they do so.
-Put the program into a loop so that the user can continue to simulate dice rolls without having to restart the entire program.
+  - Put the program into a loop so that the user can continue to simulate dice rolls without having to restart the entire program.
-In addition to printing out how many times each side appeared, also print out the percentage it appeared.
+  - In addition to printing out how many times each side appeared, also print out the percentage it appeared.
 If you can, round the percentage to 4 digits total OR two decimal places.

-##### Creating a Dice Simulator
+- Bonus:
-Goals You are about to play a board game, but you realize you don't have any dice.
+  - You are about to play a board game, but you realize you don't have any dice.
 Fortunately you have this program.
-1. Create a program that opens a new window and draws 2 six-sided dice 2.
-Allow the user to quit, or roll again
+  - 1. Create a program that opens a new window and draws 2 six-sided dice
+  - 2. Allow the user to quit, or roll again
-Bonus 1.
-Allow the user to select the number of dice to be drawn on screen(1-4) 2.
+  - Allow the user to select the number of dice to be drawn on screen(1-4) 2.
 Add up the total of the dice and display it

 ##### Count and Fix Green Eggs and Ham
 Some of you may remember the Dr. Sues story "Green Eggs and Ham".
 For those of you that don't remember it or have never heard of it, here is the story[1] .
 However, there is a problem with the story I gave you - every time the word I is used, it is lowercase.